 Quarantine should not derail us from our zero waste living path when choosing the right type of tea though.
 Stay away from traditional plastic tea-bags and try to always buy tea in bulk or choose brands that offer sustainable packaging.
 Although the current situation limits our tea buying choices, you will always find a good selection of bulk tea in most of the grocery stores.
 You can always do some research and buy from small businesses online - they need us more than ever.

-In the bulk aisle, don’t forget organic cotton bulk bags to solve not only the packaging problem, but also the storage.
+In the bulk aisle, don’t forget reusable bulk food bags to solve not only the packaging problem, but also the storage.
 These perfectly sized bags are great for buying, transporting and storing your favorite bulk tea (among many other goodies).
 Easy to use, easy to clean, and made to last!

 The Right Way to Store Your Ingredients

 How many of you have been cleaning and reorganizing your homes like crazy during the last few weeks?
 I sure have!
 I’ve been planning for a long time now to properly organize my storage room and recheck that all my ingredients are stored in my reusable bags or glass jars.

 Resorting to natural materials when storing food is not only healthier for the planet, but also safer for us.
 Materials like glass, silicone, and organic cotton are the preferred choice over plastic.
 These materials can be recycled, are resistant to being washed at high temperatures and are free from any nasty chemicals that could leak into food and intoxicate our bodies.

 How To Reinvent Leftovers